flexcompute/tidy3d/docs/source/quickstart.rst

     tidy3d configure --api-key=XXX

-Note that this might not work for windows users.
-Instead, windows users will need to manually create the config file at ``C:\Users\USERNAME\.tidy3d/config`` with the following contents
+Note: Windows users will need to peform a slighlty different step to link the registration.
+From the anaconda prompt where tidy3d was pip installed, the following commands should be run instead

 .. code-block:: bash

-    apikey = "XXX"
+    $ pip install pipx
+    $ pipx run tidy3d configure --api-key=XXX

 Additional Configuration for Python IDE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^